 - Muffin tin liners: I typically spray both the muffin tin and the liners to prevent sticking.

-- Extremely moist banana muffins: Use 4 bananas (2 cups).
-If you have only 2 bananas, make healthy banana oatmeal cookies instead.
+- Extremely moist banana muffins: Use 4 bananas or 2 cups of mashed bananas.

 - Dry to wet ingredients ratio: Needs to be maintained.
 Do not use dry sweetener like brown or white granulated sugar, please.

 - Applesauce substitute: You can substitute with Greek yogurt 2% and higher fat content.
 Please do not use non-fat yogurt.
-Banana muffins will not taste good.
+Healthy banana muffins will not taste good.

-- Vegan muffins: Learn how to make a flax egg or chia seed egg.
+- Vegan banana muffins: Use a flax egg or chia seed egg.

 This recipe is for plain healthy banana muffins.
 You can add 1/2 cup to 1 cup of these add ons without any other changes to the recipe.